emqx/emqx/docs/source/config.rst

         {anonymous, []}
     ]},

-The modules enabled in the same time compose an authentication chain:
+The modules enabled at the same time compose an authentication chain:

                ----------------           ----------------           -------------
     Client --> |   Username   | -ignore-> |   ClientID   | -ignore-> | Anonymous |